IPaschalis/Bot-HandOff/README.md

 3. The customer bot is a simple echo bot.
 Type `help` to request an agent.
 4. As an agent, type `options` to see your available commands

+## Teams Channel modifications

+* Connection happens using conversation ID instead of userID, as there can be multiple conversations for one user in groups chat.
+* Prividing support Team ID and support Channel ID when setting up the handoff (fallback is process.env.SUPPORT_TEAM_ID, process.env.SUPPORT_CHANNEL_ID).
+These are used to send a message to the support Channel when a user triggers the handoff.
+In the case of triggerHandoff the message is a card with useful buttons to perform the available actions (Connect, Watch, View logs).
+* A Team schema for mongoDB to filter by Team first when listing conversations.

 ## How to customize this project

 Aside from providing your own bot logic, you'll likely want to build call center app for Agents, which will require: